helm/charts/stable/mariadb/README.md

     stable/mariadb
 ```

 The above command sets the MariaDB `root` account password to `secretpassword`.
-Additionally it creates a standard database user named `my-user`, with the password `my-password`, who has access to a database named `my-database`.
+Additionally, it creates a standard database user named `my-user`, with the password `my-password`, who has access to a database named `my-database`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,